 In his strategy work as a Tribune vice-president and senior vice-president, teams directed by Youngman created such products as RedEye, the Tribune’s free daily paper for young urban commuters; Triblocal, a print/online hyperlocal news source for dozens of Chicago suburbs; and TheMash, a weekly newspaper produced collaboratively by Tribune journalists and Chicago Public Schools high school students.
 In 2008, a social media strategy that grew out of his experimentation with Facebook and other online networks drove an immediate 10% increase in traffic to chicagotribune.com.
-His other Tribune positions included associate managing editor/financial news, suburban editor, and deputy sports editor.
+His earlier Tribune positions included associate managing editor/financial news, suburban editor, and deputy sports editor.
 He started his professional journalism career as a sportswriter at the Ashtabula (Ohio) Star-Beacon during high school.

-Youngman has served on the Executive Board of the Evangelical Covenant Church and been a member of the Board of Trustees of North Park University (his alma mater, which awarded him the degree of Doctor of Humane Letters, honoris causa, in 2005).
+Youngman has served on the Executive Board of the Evangelical Covenant Church and is a member of the Board of Trustees of North Park University (his alma mater, which awarded him the degree of Doctor of Humane Letters, honoris causa, in 2005).
 In October 2012 he was named a lifetime honorary director of Swedish Covenant Hospital, where he was born and where his past board service included chairmanship of its marketing and strategic planning committee.
 He also serves as a director of the Solti Foundation U.S. and is a member of both the Online News Association and the American Society of News Editors.
-In 2005, he was named to the Ashtabula (Ohio) High School Alumni Hall of Fame.
+In 2005, he was named to the Ashtabula High School Alumni Hall of Fame.

 In addition to the Tribune, Youngman’s writing has appeared in print and/or online in The Chronicle of Higher Education, The Guardian, The Atlantic, the Huffington Post, and elsewhere.
 When he’s not reading, spending time online, or at a board meeting, he plays the trombone, sings bass, or attends classical music events.